-Sean Pecknold is a director and artist who has created music videos and commercials for the likes of Fleet Foxes, Beach House, and the New York Times.
+Sean Pecknold is a film director and stop-motion artist who has created music videos and commercials for the likes of Fleet Foxes, Grizzly Bear, BBC and the New York Times.
 He explores existential conundrums in his work, often using mystical or surreal imagery and stop-motion and mixed-media animation.
 On the road is where he feels the most at home.
 He grew up in Seattle, spent some time living in New York, and now lives in Los Angeles.
 He runs Sing-Sing studio in Los Angeles with Adi Goodrich.